-The investment team has grown since inception and currently consists of the CIO, investment manager, quantum physicist and investment analyst.
+The investment team has grown since inception and currently consists of the Chief Investment Officer, investment manager, quantum physicist and investment analyst.
 The team is further supported by an active advisory board, access to sector-specific data sources and partnerships with organisations fostering innovation in quantum technology.

 The Company has added value to its investees via strategic advice and introductions to potential customers, investors, and suppliers.
-Looking ahead, we remain bullish about quantum technology and encouraged by the quality of investee companies we are being introduced to.
-This cements our belief that now is the time to be investing in quantum technology led business.